 ‘Frightmare!
 Born of Jungle Witchcraft!
 Created by a Curse!’

-From Hell It Came is a 1957 American science fiction horror film directed by Dan Milner from a screenplay by Richard Bernstein, based on a story by producer Jack Milner.
+From Hell It Came is a 1957 American science-fiction horror film directed by Dan Milner from a screenplay written by Richard Bernstein, based on a story by producer and editor Jack Milner.

 Tod Andrews (Voodoo Woman; Circle of Fear TV series; The Baby), Tina Carver (The Man Who Turned to Stone), Linda Watkins (The Munsters TV series; Bad Ronald), John McNamara (The Return of Dracula; War of the Colossal Beast), Gregg Palmer (The Creature Walks Among Us; Kolchak: The Night Stalker; Scream/The Outing), Robert Swan, Baynes Barron (Phantom of the Rue Morgue; The Strangler), Suzanne Ridgeway (The She-Creature).

 The iconic Tabanga monster was designed by Paul Blaisdell (also known for his work on The She Creature, Invasion of the Saucer Men, Not of This Earth and It!
 The Terror from Beyond Space) but was manufactured by Don Post Studios.
 This was the second and last feature film to be produced by the Milner brothers (the other being The Phantom from 10,000 Leagues).
 It was released by Allied Artists.

 Paul Blaisdell: “I designed the Tabanga the way I thought it should look in terms of the script, and the people that built it did a damn good job of reproducing a prop that was a nice concept and certainly an original one, but one that was very awkward.
 My hat goes off to the guy who had to act the part of the walking tree [Chester Haynes].
 I think he did a helluva good job under the circumstances.”